josephlee188/Scaling-in-local-to-global-condensation-of-wealth-on-sparse-networks/README.md

 <img align="center" width="500" alt="Figs_snap" src="https://user-images.githubusercontent.com/73336039/224218576-c6390ebb-98ba-4a54-9f8e-e28576851008.png">

 We note that the ***local condensate*** is characterized by almost completely frozen wealth of all nodes (video link below).
 It is followed by ***relaxation*** in which the frozen wealth dissolves and roam around in a random-walk-like manner across significantly longer time-scales.
-We show in [paper URL] that the time-scale for this transition $t_{relax}$ is proportional to $1/\epsilon p$.
+This ***transfer*** of wealth is driven by the aforementioned exchange scheme which occurs with probability $p$, and the average time period for each jump is proportional to $1/\epsilon p$ as we elucidate in [paper URL].

-As a consequence of these dynamic movements, and a characteristic property of the exchange model which is the coalescence of nearest neighbors' wealth onto a node, ***global condensate*** arises in which the total wealth is collected by a single monopolistic node.
+As a consequence of the dynamic movement, and the coalescence of nearest neighbors' wealth, ***global condensate*** arises in which the total wealth is collected by a single monopolistic node.

 <br />